Braincrypto/SISL-CLJS/README.md

   directly in the scenario file it was reading from)
 - system.json contains information about the browser used

-## Log Files

-Both log files share the following columns:
+Both csv log files share the following columns:

 - `date_time`: The time which the event happened.
 - `time_stamp_ms`: A millisecond-resolution time stamp, relative to when the browser loaded the experiment page.